nelson-truong/DH110/index.md

 Link to full usability testing: [here](/assignment02/README.md)

 This usability test was done on musictheory.net and the user was prompted to go through a lesson, an exercise, and to use a tool on the website.
 I was hoping this usability test would identify some problems that I had not noticed before.
 Through this usability test, I realized that the website was only minimalistic and efficient for an **experienced user**.
 The user struggled to gain an understanding of the different parts of the website because of the ambiguity in the icons and what they represented from page to page.
-There was a heavy reliance on **recognition** rather than recall.
+There was a heavy reliance on **recall** instead of recognition.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hlY4aX734eA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>